noddybox/casm/README.md

 * T64 Commodore 64 tape image
 * ZX81 P file
 * Gameboy ROM
+* SNES ROM
+* A simple library format for larger projects.

 Plans for:

-* SNES ROM
 * NES ROM

-## Major Changes in V1.1
+## Major Changes in V1.2

-* Added Gameboy support
+* Added basic SNES support for processor and output.
-* Fixed breaking bugs in 6502 generation, especially around zero-page addressing
+* Added a library format for linking together of files in a larger project.